bhivam/Dendron/notes/Systems Programming.Network Communication.md

 int getaddrinfo(const char *node, const char *service, const struct addrinfo *hints, struct addrinfo **res);
 ```
 **node**
 This is the domain name.
+If you pass NULL to this it will assume the local host.
 **service**
 This is the port.
 **hints**